Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 For stronger raspberry flavor

-• Reduce the puree slightly after straining to concentrate flavor
+Reduce the puree slightly after straining to concentrate the flavor.

-• Add a few drops of lemon juice
+Add a few drops of lemon juice if the taste seems flat.

 Common Mistakes to Avoid